Anymuz/HOI4-Strategy/README.md

 3. **Submit Pull Request**: The automation will handle generating the Markdown guide and checklist
 4. **Review Process**: Guides will be play-tested before acceptance

 **NOTE**: Pull Requests are welcome but will only be accepted after an in-game play testing, and since I dont have time to play video games all day every day this will be done on an ad-hoc first-come-first-serve basis.
-However if you wish to make use of the custom GPT to generate guides and then use the automation from this repo to produce a gameplay checklist then you may fork as you please.
+However if you wish to make use of the custom GPT to generate guides and then use the automation from this repo to produce a gameplay checklist then you may clone this repo as you please.